K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 #### 1.  **By registering a js File**

-After storing the prepared policy in the following directory, CF-ABACUS is deployed or redeploy into CF.
+After storing the prepared policy in the following directory, CF-ABACUS is deployed or redeployed into CF.

--   In case of Metering Policy
+-   In the case of Metering Policy

 		cf-abacus/lib/plugins/provisioning/src/plans/metering

--   In case of Rating Policy
+-   In the case of Rating Policy

 		cf-abacus/lib/plugins/provisioning/src/plans/pricing

--   In case of Billing Policy
+-   In the case of Billing Policy

 		cf-abacus/lib/plugins/provisioning/src/plans/rating